Janity-hub/writing-portfolio/tech-projects/Markdown-Reading-Tags.md

 - You find a paragraph worth sharing, but **can't find it again later**
 - Obsidian only jumps to headings by default — **not to precise paragraphs**

-Unlike Word (which supports comments but is heavy and incompatible with Git), Markdown can do this cleanly with:
+Unlike Word (which supports comments but is heavy and Git-unfriendly), Markdown offers a cleaner approach with:

 - Marked reading positions (across multiple files)
 - Highlighted quotes for future publishing